 Upon anticipating a loss on a contract, we recognize the full amount of the anticipated loss in the current period.
-We had loss reserves of \$1.2 million as of April 30, 2008 related to two contracts.
-In fiscal 2009 and 2008, we recognized losses of \$0.8 million and \$2.4 million, respectively, on our contract for a wave power station off the coast of Spain.
-The additional anticipated losses were recognized based on changes in estimated costs associated with this contract, a reduction in the expected contract value, and our decision in the fourth quarter of fiscal 2008 to absorb an additional \$1.9 million in costs beyond our obligation for initial cost overruns and certain other costs as set forth in the agreement.
-Modifications to contract provisions, such as those currently being discussed in connection with the Company's Spain construction agreement, as well as modifications in contract losse estimates, may require changes in reserves established for anticipated contract losses.
+We had loss reserves of \$0.8 million as of April 30, 2010 related to one contract and \$1.2 million as of April 30, 2009 related to two contracts.
+In fiscal 2009, we recognized a loss of \$0.8 million on our contract for a wave power station off the coast of Spain.
+The additional anticipated loss in 2009 was recognized based on changes in estimated costs associated with this contract, a reduction in the expected contract value, and our decision in the fourth quarter of fiscal 2008 to absorb an additional \$1.9 million in costs beyond our obligation for initial cost overruns and certain other costs as set forth in the agreement.
+Approximately \$0.4 million of loss reserves related to the Spanish contract were no longer necessary and, accordingly, were reversed in fiscal 2010, contributing to the increase in gross profit.
+Modifications to contract provisions, such as those in connection with the Company's Spain construction agreement, as well as modifications in contract loss estimates, may require changes in reserves established for anticipated contract losses.